knative/community/elections/2023-SC/README.md

 ## Voting Process

-Elections will be held using [Elekto], an online voting tool created by CNCF intern Manish Sahani.
-Elekto has one critical advantage over CIVS, which is that it relies on GitHub Oauth to log you in to vote, instead of relying on email.
+Elections will be held using [Elekto], an online voting tool created as a CNCF internal project.
+As a reminder it relies on GitHub Oauth to log you in to vote, instead of relying on email.
 More details on voting are in the [Elekto documentation].

 Thus, when you go to [Elekto] you will be prompted to log in your GitHub account.
-Please do, so, and then click on "Explore Election" to look at the list of elections.
+Please do so, and then click on "Explore Election" to look at the list of elections.
 From there you can click on the "2023 Knative SC Election."

 The election page will, among other things, tell you if you are eligible to vote,